kengz/aiva-doc/source/includes/_DEVELOPMENT.md

 <aside class="notice">
-It is vital to follow the directory structure to expose them to socket.io as it calls from <code>lib/&lt;lang&gt;/*</code> but not deeper.
+It is vital to follow the <a href="#project-dir">directory structure</a> to expose them to socket.io as it calls from <code>lib/&lt;lang&gt;/*</code> but not deeper.
 You can import nested modules from there and call it with dot-path.
 More on this later.
 </aside>

 You write a module in `<lang>`, how do you call it from the interface?
 There are 3 cases depending on the number of `<lang>` (including `js` for interface) involved.